 An exciting new chapter for Canadian franchisees

 Today, 7-Eleven Canada operates around 550 corporately owned stores, primarily in Ontario and British Columbia.
-Introducing franchising will align the country with the wider 7-Eleven global system, where franchisees have been central to the brand’s expansion for decades.
+Introducing franchising would align the country with the wider 7-Eleven global system, where franchisees have been central to the brand’s expansion for decades.
 Goodman says the company hopes to grow its presence in key regions such as Ontario and expand into the Maritimes through partnerships with local entrepreneurs.
-This move represents a significant new opportunity for the Canadian franchise ecosystem, with potential to invest in the brand’s exciting new phase of growth and open a 7-Eleven franchise.
+This move could represent a new opportunity for the Canadian franchise ecosystem, with potential to invest in the brand’s exciting next phase of growth and the possibility of opening a 7-Eleven franchise.